Close Menu

 Good Governance

 Good governance attracts investment and creates jobs via infrastructure and industry growth.
-While this governance element is essential, many developing governments fail to govern their countries effectively.
+While this governance element is essential, many developing countries fail to govern effectively.
 Failure in good governance leads to a failure to attract foreign direct investment and, consequently, to the economy failing to grow.

 Strengthening Regional Cooperation

-Trade initiatives like AfCFTA open wider youth opportunities across borders.
+Trade initiatives like AfCFTA open up wider opportunities for youth across borders.
 Young people can benefit from international borders only if they have some skills.
 Governments across the continent and around the world could encourage more young people to pursue apprenticeships to address unemployment.

 Youth unemployment in Africa presents significant challenges and opportunities.
 While job scarcity threatens both social and economic stability, the continent’s large youth population offers immense growth potential if equipped with the appropriate resources.